vnt-github/cs238p/lectures/6_static_libraries.md

     - there is a possibility that that unique address can be occupied.
 Other library grew in size etc.

 - that's why we need Position Independent Code (PIC).
+    - to be able to move the code/text section of libraries up and down in the virtual memory without any change.

 ---
 # How PIC is implemented?